Code autogeneration

 [MY CODE]

-This is translated into a for loop in the CPU implementation and in a kernel function for the parallel implementations (cupy, pyopencl).
+This is translated into a for loop in the CPU implementation and into a single-particle block in the parallel implementations (cupy, pyopencl).
+Older sources may use the legacy //vectorize_over and //end_vectorize comments for the same purpose.

 for (int myvar=0; myvar<myvarlim; myvar++){ //autovectorized